-- 1. The baseline project with push-to-talk microphone options will be created.
-The built-in support for push-to-talk microphones will automatically create the appropriate push button and the red LED behavior. - 2.
-The additional logic outputs required to support the green LED behavior will be added - 3.
-The wiring of the GPIO inputs and outputs will be reviewed and adjusted if necessary
+1. The baseline project with 8 microphones, each with a TS-001, will be created.
+The built-in support for push-to-talk microphones will automatically create the appropriate push button and the red LED behavior.

-- 4. The additional SoundStructure events required to support the green LED behavior will be added - 5.
+- 2. The additional 8 logic outputs required to support the green LED behavior will be added - 3.
+The wiring of the GPIO inputs and outputs will be reviewed and adjusted if necessary - 4.
+The additional SoundStructure events required to support the green LED behavior will be added - 5.
 The configuration file will be saved, uploaded, and the behavior of the system will be verified